Elementary Program

-Spring Valley Montessori Teacher Education Program offers an excellent Early Childhood teacher training class starting in September.
-This class is a rigorous year-long course.
-All Spring Valley teachers have gone through our program, as have a large percentage of Montessori teachers in Washington state.
+Montessori Institute for Teacher Education at Spring Valley offers an excellent Elementary Teacher Education course starting in September.
+The course covers the whole Elementary Curriculum including both Lower and Upper Elementary levels.
+This course is rigorous and takes one Academic year to complete.
+All Montessori Academy teachers have gone through our courses, as have a large percentage of Montessori teachers in Washington state.

 See Also: